ankschoubey/old-blog/_posts/2020-06-29-programming-configurations.md

 Along with these were concepts such as Algorithms and Data Structures.
 All these in effort to make original programs.

-## What I do mostly
+## What we do
-Increasingly I have realized that most of what I do is not create my functionality from scratch.
+Increasingly I have realized that most of what we do is not creating functionality from scratch.

 These are the kind of things I do regularly:
 - Wanted to add zoom in zoom out on images: **OpenSeaDragon module**